codemeow/bixi/README.md

 # Dependencies to standart library

-The Bixi library only uses `<time.h>` module for `nanosleep` function under linux and also uses `windows.h` under windows for the same purposes.
+The Bixi library has *no* dependencies.

 # Defined types